Recycling-related bills greenlit in California

 “The reality is that the thicker bags are difficult to recycle—and few are ever recycled—and they are seldom reused,” Blakespear says in a news release.
 “Instead, they have contributed to California’s growing plastic waste.”

-Blakespear cites Department of Resources Recycling and Recovery (CalRecycle) research claiming the amount of grocery and merchandise bags disposed by Californians grew from 157,385 tons of plastic bags in 2016 to 231,072 tons by 2022.
+Blakespear cites Department of Resources Recycling and Recovery (CalRecycle) research claiming the amount of grocery and merchandise bags Californians disposed of grew from 157,385 tons of plastic bags in 2016 to 231,072 tons by 2022.
 “A plastic bag has an average lifespan of 12 minutes and then it is discarded, afflicting our environment with toxic microplastics that fester in our oceans and landfills for up to 1,000 years,” she adds.

-The legislation initially was supported by state Assemblymember Rebecca Bauer-Kahan, who authored an identical bill, AB 2236, that was pushed through the assembly to help build momentum for the policy.
+The legislation initially was supported by state Assemblymember Rebecca Bauer-Kahan, who authored an identical bill, A.B.
+2236, that was pushed through the assembly to help build momentum for the policy.
 Both bills were supported by more than 200 different organizations, including Californians Against Waste, the California Grocers Association, Ocean Conservancy and Oceana before SB 1053 ultimately reached Newsom’s desk.

 The Responsible Recycling Alliance (RRA), a coalition of three prominent California-based recyclers and manufacturers in EFS Plastics, Merlin Plastics and PreZero US, formed in June and has opposed the legislation.